michaelgfalk/ohrm-jsonld-exporter/README.md

 -   in another terminal exec into the linux container that has been started:
     -   `docker exec -it ohrm-jsonld-exporter-exporter-1 /bin/bash`
     -   install dependencies: `npm install`
+    -   define which database you want to work with by setting an environment variables:
+        `export DB_DATABASE='dhra'`
-    -   export the ohrm data to the data folder: `node . -o ./data/dhra-jsonld`
+    -   export the ohrm data to the data folder as one big RO crate file:
+        `node . -o ./data/dhra-jsonld`
+    -   export the ohrm data and print to STDOUT as one big RO crate file: `node .`

 ## Repository Layout / Code overview